drei558/drei558.github.io/publications.md

 layout: page
 title: Publications
 ---
 My current research explores sociotechnical issues in data.
+I prioritize co-production of knowledge and collaborative writing.

-I write about the intersections and borders between technology and social power structures using methods from data science, user interface and user experience design (UI/UX Design), decolonization, sociology, and psychology.
-My research prioritizes co-production of knowledge and collaborative writing.
+I often write about the intersections and borders between technology and social power structures using methods from data science, user interface and user experience design (UI/UX Design), decolonization, sociology, and psychology.

 ## 2023